Foso/Jetpack-Compose-Playground/mkdocs/foundation/textfield.md

 # TextField
-TextField can be used to insert text
+In the Android TextField can be used to insert text.
+This is the equivalent to **EditText** from the Android View system.

 <p align="left">
   <img src ="../../images/TextFieldDemo.png"  />